Transport (uTLS, REALITY)

 oneTimeLoading: true | false

-Load only once.
-When set to true, it will disable certificate hot reload and OCSP stapling feature.
+Load only once, default false.
+When set to true, certificate hot reloading and OCSP stapling are disabled.

 usage: "encipherment" | "verify" | "issue"